 5. Bhushan Steel (US$6.2 billion) – Biggest Bankruptcies in India

 Bhushan Steel was founded in 1987 when Brij Bhushan Singal and his sons bought a steel factory in Sahibabad.
 The family quickly grew the business by including sophisticated Japanese machinery in their operations to manufacture steel.

 What further accelerated their growth was the budding Indian automobile industry which began to take form in the country.
 This aided Bhushan Steel’s growth and allowed them to acquire clients like Maruti Suzuki, Mahindra and Mahindra, and Tata Motors.
 Its Client base further allowed Bhushan Steel to acquire loans that it used for its expansion needs.

 However, the dream run took a turn for the worst post the 2008 financial crisis when Bhushan Steel the commodity prices began to fall.
 Bhushan Steel already had been burdened by debt exceeding Rs.
 11,000 crores.

-By 2012 the prices of steel had fallen to $300 from their heights of $1265 in 2008.
+By 2012 the price of steel had fallen to $300 from their heights of $1265 in 2008.
 This affected the steel industry as a whole but the companies were still able to avail loans as both the banks and Bhushan were optimistic that the prices would soon pick up.

 Banks had extended almost Rs.
 18,000 crores in fresh loans on this bet.
 But the good times never came.
-Although the company kept growing, it could not keep up with the debt as it was ₹31,839 crore, 3.5 times its equity.
+Although the company kept growing, it could not keep up with the debt as it was ₹31,839 crores, 3.5 times its equity.
 The company soon fell short of its debt repayment obligations.

 Bhushan Steel too was named among the 12 stressed accounts list submitted by RBI that would have to undergo insolvency action under the IBC.
 In 2019 the company was merged with Tata Steel and is today known as Tata Steel BSL Limited.